-Documentation of Domestic Violence, Dating Violence, Sexual Assault, or Stalking
+Documentation of Domestic Violence, Dating Violence, Sexual Assault, stalking, or human trafficking

-If an applicant or tenant requests VAWA protection based on status as a victim of domestic violence, dating violence, sexual assault, or stalking, the owner has the option to request that the victim document or provide written evidence to demonstrate that the violence occurred.
+If an applicant or tenant requests VAWA protection based on status as a victim of domestic violence, dating violence, sexual assault, stalking, or human trafficking, the owner has the option to request that the victim document or provide written evidence to demonstrate that the violence occurred.
 However, nothing in HUD's regulation requires a covered housing provider to request this documentation.
 (See 24 CFR 5.2007(b)(3).)